-- benchmarking expenditure against that in academies of similar size and nature; - the targeting of resources to best improve standards and quality of education; - collaborative working across the trust to improve educational outcomes for all pupils; - improved purchasing decisions with trust-wide contracts to reduce unit expenditure. - The CFO and Estates, Health & Safety Manager are IOSH accredited to oversee the operational aspects of Health and Safety across the site with the Estates, Health & Safety Manager also currently undertaking the NEBOSH qualification; - Two RAAC surveys have been commissioned with an appropriate body to determine that no RAAC is present;
+- benchmarking expenditure against that in academies of similar size and nature; - the targeting of resources to best improve standards and quality of education; - collaborative working across the trust to improve educational outcomes for all pupils;

-- Trust-wide programme to ensure regulatory compliance on all aspects of estate management, including annual boiler and gas servicing - The successful competition of two Conditions Improvement Fund (CIF) projects at Upton Junior School which has seen the installation of boundary and internal fencing to improve security and safeguarding as well as site drainage project. - In conjunction with the DfE Free Schools Programme, the boundary fence at Ramsgate Arts has been replaced.
+- improved purchasing decisions with trust-wide contracts to reduce unit expenditure. - The CFO and Estates, Health & Safety Manager are IOSH accredited to oversee the operational aspects of Health and Safety across the site with the Estates, Health & Safety Manager successfully completing the NEBOSH qualification; - Two RAAC surveys were commissioned with an appropriate body to determine that no RAAC present; - Trust-wide programme to ensure regulatory compliance on all aspects of estate management, including annual boiler and gas servicing.
+This included a replacement boiler at Ramsgate Arts. - Two Conditions Improvement Fund (CIF) projects underway at Upton Junior School focusing upon: fire and electrical upgrades to ensure that the fire alarm system, electrical infrastructure, lighting, and emergency lighting are all modernised and compliant with current safety standards. - Fire door and compartmentation projects are being undertaken to ensure that fire doors and fire-resistant compartments are up to date, enhancing safety and compliance with current fire protection standards - In conjunction with the DfE Free Schools Programme, the boundary fence at Ramsgate Arts has been replaced.